Connect with us

 G. Samantha Rosenthal, Roanoke College

 In 1933, when the Nazis rose to power, they cracked down on transgender medical research and clinical practice in Europe.
-In 1979, a research critical of transgender medicine led to the closure of the most well-respected clinics in the United States.
+In 1979, a research report critical of transgender medicine led to the closure of the most well-respected clinics in the United States.
 And since 2021, when Arkansas became the first U.S. state among now at least 21 other states banning gender-affirming care for minors, we have been living in a third wave.

 In my work as a scholar of transgender history, I study the long history of gender-affirming care in the U.S., which has been practiced since at least the 1940s.
-Puberty blockers, hormone therapies and anatomical surgeries are neither experimental nor untested and have been safely administered to cisgender, transgender and intersex adults and for decades.
+Puberty blockers, hormone therapies and anatomical surgeries are neither experimental nor untested and have been safely administered to cisgender, transgender and intersex adults and children for decades.

 On the other hand, the archives of transgender medicine demonstrate that backlash against these practices has historically been rooted in pseudoscience.
 And today, an anti-science movement that aims to discredit science altogether is fueling the fire of the current wave of anti-trans panic.